utrustdev/action-should-deploy/README.md

-# Github Action - Deploy to an S3-backed Cloudfront distribution
+# Github Action - Prevent deployments when no new changes

 Prevent deployments when the commit SHA and deployment SHA is the same